Inceptix/Cassava-leaf-disease-classification/Docs/Project/Charter.md

 	* Thuc Duong

 ## Metrics
-* What are the qualitative objectives? (e.g. reduce user churn)
+* What are the qualitative objectives?
-* What is a quantifiable metric  (e.g. reduce the fraction of users with 4-week inactivity)
-* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
+	* Help farmers save crops by classifying images of cassava plants as healthy or diseased
+	* We would also like our team to place in the silver ranking on Kaggle What is a quantifiable metric?
+	* Check the accuracy of our model at predicting if a leaf is healthy or not
+	* Check the accuracy of predicting the correct disease if the model predicts a leaf does have a disease
-* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
+* What is the baseline (current) value of the metric?
+	* The current top score aboard the leaderboard predicts correctly with a score of 0.911
-* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)
+* How will we measure the metric?
+	* Loss
+	* Categorical accuracy
+	* Precision recall
+	* Confusion matrices

 ## Plan
 ### Things to keep in mind: